meteatamel/knative-tutorial/docs/09-translationeventing.md

 # Integrate with Translation API

-In the [previous lab](08-helloworldeventing.md), our Knative service simply logged out the received Pub/Sub event.
+In the [previous lab](08-helloworldeventing.md), our service simply logged out the received Pub/Sub event.
 While this might be useful for debugging, it's not terribly exciting.

 [Cloud Translation API](https://cloud.google.com/translate/docs/) is one of Machine Learning APIs of Google Cloud.
 It can dynamically translate text between thousands of language pairs.
 In this lab, we will use translation requests sent via Pub/Sub messages and use Translation API to translate text between languages.